mattkingit/mattkingit/README.md

 #### Interactive Portfolio

 The goal of this project is to use different technologies to create an interactive Portfolio and/or Resume.
-The larger goal is to get and show my experience with the different technologies used in the process.
+The larger goal is to get and show experience with the different technologies used in the process.

 Tasks to accomplish my goal, which may be revised.

 Plan, gather requirements and design database and application.

 Create database of my experience and eduction with different database management systems
+- SQLite
 - SQL Server
 - MySQL